 My family and I served as missionaries with ACM International (formerly African Christian Mission) in The Democratic Republic of the Congo (formerly Zaire), from 1983 to 1993.
 From 1994 to present, I have been teaching at Lincoln Christian University in Lincoln, Illinois.
 I am currently Professor and Director for the Intercultural Studies Program in the undergraduate school.
 I have made numerous short-term ministry trips to over twenty countries.
 I am a 2014 graduate of Trinity International University (Trinity Evangelical Divinity School, TEDS) where I earned a PhD degree in Intercultural Studies with a minor in Education.

-I have been married to my wife Julie (originally from Ontario, Canada) for thirty-four years and have three adult children; Sarah (husband Jake), Jason (wife Chelsea), and Samantha (husband Josh).
-Julie and I have two grandchildren (Gwen and Everett); I have also been a spiritual father to several “spiritually adopted” children.
+I have been married to my wife Julie (originally from Ontario, Canada) for thirty-seven years and have three adult children; Sarah (husband Jake), Jason (wife Chelsea), and Samantha (husband Josh).
+Julie and I have three grandchildren (Gwen, Everett, and Raelynn); I have also been a spiritual father to several “spiritually adopted” children.

-I have served as interim preaching minister in eight Illinois Christian churches (Mt.
-Auburn, Heyworth (New Horizon), Hudson, Petersburg, Rochester, Monticello, Taylorville, and Mason City).
+I have served as interim preaching minister in seven Illinois Christian churches (Mt.
+Auburn, Heyworth, Hudson, Petersburg, Rochester, Monticello, and Taylorville).
 I also served for five years as the weekend preaching minister of the South Fork Church of Christ near Rochester, Illinois.
 Since the spring of 2017 I have served as the Teaching Pastor at the Mason City Christian Church in Mason City, IL.
-Our family resides near Mt.
-Pulaski, Illinois.
+Our family resides near Greenview, Illinois.
 I have published articles on missions topics in two different professional journals and have recently completed the manuscript of my first book, “Short Life: Living for What Matters During our Few Days on Earth” (due to be published in the Spring of 2020).
 And I need to add that I have been a life-time Chicago Cubs fan, so 2016 was a very special year! 🙂